samyak19098/IR_Project_12/README.md

 # Project Description

 We captured sentiments of text in the tweets to analyse the effect of tweet sentiments on the price of the cryptocurrency and then incorporated user-meta data to conclude the fluctuation.
+We combine and use all the features to then predict the price of these cryptocurrencies.

 # Dataset